brunoamaia/pokedex-react/web/README.md

  - [Typescript](https://www.typescriptlang.org/)
  - [Eslint](https://eslint.org/)

-To start this application, open the "web" folder and execute the next commands:
+To start this application, execute the next commands:

 - To install libraries: